neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 );
 ```

 This example uses the `NOT NULL` keywords that follow the [data type](postgresql-data-types) of the product_id and qty columns to declare `NOT NULL` constraints.

 Note that a column can have multiple constraints such as `NOT NULL`, [check](postgresql-check-constraint), [unique](postgresql-unique-constraint), [foreign key](postgresql-foreign-key) appearing next to each other.
 The order of the constraints is not important.
 PostgreSQL may check constraints in any order.

 If you use `NULL` instead of `NOT NULL`, the column will accept both `NULL` and non\-NULL values.
-If you don’t explicitly specify `NULL` or `NOT NULL`, it will accept `NULL` by default.
+If you don't explicitly specify `NULL` or `NOT NULL`, it will accept `NULL` by default.

 ## Adding NOT NULL Constraints to existing columns